Profile API

 ON mc.amperity_id = lt.amperity_id

-Use the loyalty ID as the lookup key for the endpoint, generate the index, and then build real-time workflows that your brand can use to personalize your website for members of your loyalty program.
+Use the loyalty ID as the lookup key for the endpoint, generate the index, and then build workflows that your brand can use to personalize your website for members of your loyalty program.

 For example: A customer logs into your website using their loyalty ID, after which the loyalty ID can be used to look up an individual customer in your loyalty profile endpoint and be used to personalize their experience.